mmiranda222/.statsuite/content/configurations/de-configuration.md

 ---

 ### Coded attributes returned as flags
+**Specifications**
+Flags are coded attributes, for which the code Identifier (`ID` property of the attribute value), under the condition that the ID has not more than 4 characters, is displayed within brackets directly left-aligned to the observation value in the table cells.
+If several flags need to be displayed in the same cell, then they are separated by comma and all are enclosed in the same brackets, e.g. `(B,E)`.
+Their order is defined by the order in which they are returned in the *SDMX-JSON* data message.
+On cell mouse-over, the code Identifier and localised code name are displayed in a tooltip, e.g. `B: Break`.
+The mouse-over event does not work separately for each attribute but for the whole cell.
+If several attributes need to be displayed in the tooltip, then they are separated by a line break.

+**Configurable parameter**
 Define the supported coded attributes displayed as flags at the observation value level in the table and chart views.
 The code is shown next to the observation value, and the label is displayed in a mouse-over feature.
 You can define more than one type of attribute to be displayed as flags.<br>